-Decades of research have explored the role of probiotics in prevention, managing symptoms, or prevention of various diseases.
+Decades of research have explored the role of probiotics in supporting health, managing symptoms, and prevention of various diseases.
 Numerous clinical trials have evaluated the safety and efficacy of different probiotics for several conditions including: prevention of antibiotic-associated diarrhea, management of some mild to moderate digestive symptoms associated with irritable bowel syndrome or functional bowel conditions, reducing symptoms associated with lactose maldigestion, reducing colic symptoms and eczema in infants, treating infectious diarrhea, and decreasing common infections of the respiratory tract, gut, or vaginal tract.
 Recommendations based on these clinical trials should emphasize use of the specific strain or strain combinations tested, as well as the dose tested.
 Since probiotics differ at the strain level, results from one probiotic cannot be extrapolated to all probiotic products available on the market.

-A 2018 review summarized available information on health benefits of probiotics for human use.
-Much evidence for probiotics has been generated in patient populations, prompting some to question the value of probiotics for healthy people.
-Although documenting improved health in a population that is already healthy is difficult, evidence suggests that certain probiotics can reduce the incidence and duration of common respiratory tract infections (i.e., the common cold), decrease antibiotic usage, improve blood lipid profiles in hypercholesterolemic adults, help manage occasional digestive symptoms and may even help with some psychological symptoms such as stress and anxiety.
+Reviews have been published that summarize available information on health benefits of probiotics for human use (see here, here, and for some GI indications, here).
+Much evidence for probiotics has been generated in patient populations, with less information available documenting a value of probiotics for healthy people.
+Although documenting improved health in a population that is already healthy is difficult, evidence suggests that certain probiotics can reduce the incidence and duration of common respiratory tract infections (i.e., the common cold), decrease antibiotic usage, improve blood lipid profiles in hypercholesterolemic adults, help manage occasional digestive symptoms, help manage common oral cavity symptoms and may even help with some psychological symptoms such as stress, depression and anxiety.

 As for any therapeutic intervention, null studies, which fail to demonstrate a benefit for probiotics, have been published.
-Recently two well-conducted studies investigating the effect of two different probiotic preparations on acute pediatric gastroenteritis failed to find the tested probiotics to be beneficial (see here and here).
+For example, two well-conducted studies investigating the effect of two different probiotic preparations on acute pediatric gastroenteritis failed to find the tested probiotics to be beneficial (see here and here).
 Although studies to date have led to recommendations for certain probiotics to reduce the duration of acute pediatric diarrhea, these new studies suggest that the tested probiotics (L. rhamnosus GG or a combination product containing L. rhamnosus R0011 and L. helveticus R0052) might not be effective in the setting of North American emergency departments when administered to children who have been experiencing symptoms for several days (studies here and here).
 Such null studies are important to help zero in on which strains and doses work for which indications.
 For a given product on the market, benefits may occur in other populations or for different conditions.
-A careful examination of the literature is important because, as is the case for any intervention, one probiotic does not work for all indications or sub-populations.
+A careful examination of the literature is important because one probiotic does not work for all indications or sub-populations.

 Translating the research findings into product recommendations can be challenging, because product names often do not appear in published studies.
-These two guides (for USA and Canada) are evidence-based, consumer-friendly lists of some probiotic products backed by clinical evidence.
+These two guides (for USA and Canada) are evidence-based, consumer-friendly lists of some probiotics products backed by clinical evidence.